 To ensure sessions are beneficial and effective, supervision will take place within small groups, with no more than 8 participants.
 Places must be confirmed.

-- Will be safeguarded and supported by confident staff whose practice is safe and reflective
+- be safeguarded and supported by confident staff whose practice is safe and reflective

-- Will feel supported and have a safe space to discuss concerns, development needs and strategies
+- feel supported and have a safe space to discuss concerns, development needs and strategies

 Learning Mentors and other pastoral staff